yecril71pl/cpp-docs.pl-pl/docs/atl/reference/caxwindow-class.md

 ### <a name="parameters"></a>Parametry

 *pUIHandler*<br/>
-podczas Wskaźnik do `IDocHostUIHandlerDispatch` interfejsu.
+podczas Wskaźnik do interfejsu `IDocHostUIHandlerDispatch`.

 ### <a name="return-value"></a>Wartość zwracana